Puerto Vallarta Gay Travel

 Licenciado Gustavo International Airport (PVR) is about a 30-minute taxi drive from the Centro neighborhood, the heart of Puerto Vallarta’s tourism.
 It’s a pleasant drive along the shore.
 You’ll pass through Marina Vallarta, an area called the Hotel Zone and Las Glorias along the ride.

-Lastly, there is no need to book a taxi in advance since Uber is widely available in Puerto Vallarta and there are always drivers near the airport.
-Taxis and Uber rides are quite inexpensive too, so there’s no need to take any special discount offers from your hotel or anywhere else.
-In my opinion, the best rates on taxi fares are simply available right there at the airport.
+Lastly, there is no need to book a taxi in advance since Uber is widely available in Puerto Vallarta.
+There are always drivers near the airport and rides are quite inexpensive.
+There’s definitely no need to take any special discount offers from your hotel or anywhere else.

-Uber cab drivers pick you up outside the quaint exit of the terminal, but not in the taxi loop.
+Uber cab drivers pick you up outside the terminal exit, but not inside the taxi loop.
 Walk a minute toward the street exit to meet your ride.
 Then, your journey begins!